owncast/owncast.github.io/docs/backups.md

 ---
 title: Back Up Your Stream Data and Configuration
-description: Owncast makes period backups of your data that can be restored.
+description: Owncast makes periodic backups of your data that can be restored.
 sidebar_position: 1100
 sidebar_label: Backup your stream data and configuration
 ---